SABS-R3/software-engineering-day3/_episodes/12-community-practices.md

 Documentation on this part of Sphinx is available at [this link](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html).

-Now, we should be ready to build our documentation:
+Now, we should be ready to build our documentation.
+First, change directory into the documentation directory, then we can build it.

 ~~~
+cd docs
 make html
 ~~~
 {: .language-bash}